barryclark/jekyll-now/files/README.md

 ### Contents

-#### These are our material related to the project from before we had access to the .RAW machine files that were necessary to complete a complete reanalysis.
+#### These are our materials related to the project from before we had access to the .RAW machine files that were necessary to complete a complete reanalysis.
 These analyses and letters are based on a forensic data reanalysis working backwards from data originally provided with the paper.

 1. First Letter to the Editor: letter_re_mesnage.pdf